joeyklee/quant-humanists-2018/SYLLABUS.md

 * [GitHub & Github Issues](https://github.com/joeyklee/quant-humanists-2018) — Main source of information, assignments, important dates, and more
 * [Gitter](https://gitter.im/joeyklee/quant-humanists-2018) — General chatter and Q&A

-## BIBLIOGRAPHY

-See <a href="BIBLIOGRAPHY.md" target="_blank">BIBLIOGRAPHY</a> for details on readings, watchables, and inspiration.

 ## MATERIALS

-See <a href="MATERIALS.md" target="_blank">MATERIALS</a> for details on course materials such as quantified self apps and additional resources.
+See <a href="MATERIALS.md" target="_blank">MATERIALS</a> for details on course materials such as readings, watchables, inspiration, quantified self apps and additional resources.

 ## DESCRIPTION